Synod of Elvira

 If the ancient Roman city of Elvira was located in the Albaicín district of Granada, as some think, the synod may have taken place just inside the Puerta de Elvira (eleventh-century), seen here.

-The Synod of Elvira (Concilium Eliberritanum, Concilio de Elvira) was an ecclesiastical synod held at Elvira in the Roman province of Hispania Baetica, now Granada in southern Spain.
-Its date has not been exactly determined but is believed to be in the first quarter of the fourth century, approximately 305–6.
+The Synod of Elvira (Concilium Eliberritanum, Concilio de Elvira) was an ecclesiastical synod held at Elvira in the Roman province of Hispania Baetica, now Granada, in southern Spain.
+Its date has not been exactly determined but is believed to be in the first quarter of the 4th century, approximately 305–6.
 It was one of three councils, together with the Synod of Arles (314) and the Synod of Ancyra, that first approached the character of general councils and prepared the way for the first ecumenical council.
 It was attended by nineteen bishops and twenty-six presbyters, mostly resident in Baetica.
 Deacons and laymen were also present.
-Eighty-one canons are recorded, although it is believed that many were added at later dates.
+Eighty-one canons are recorded although it is believed that many were added at later dates.
 All concern order, discipline and conduct among the Christian community.
 Canon 36, forbidding the use of images in churches, became a bone of contention between Catholic and Protestant scholars after the Protestant Reformation.

 It is one of a number of pre-ecumenical ancient church councils and synods.
-The 1913 Catholic Encyclopedia refers to this as a "council," conveying a wider scope than a synod.
+The 1913 Catholic Encyclopedia refers to it as a "council," conveying a wider scope than a synod.
 The Vatican refers to it using both terms.

 Place and purpose

 The place of meeting, Eliberri, rendered as Elvira, was not far from the modern Granada, if not, as A.W.
 Dale and Edgar Hennecke think, actually identical with it.
 There the nineteen bishops and twenty-four presbyters, mostly from Hispania Baetica and Carthago Nova, (Note: Hennecke noted that Legio (Leon) and Saragoza were represented, but not Tarragona.) assembled, probably at the instigation of Hosius of Córdoba, but under the presidency of Felix of Accitum (Guadix) in Baetica, probably by virtue of his being the oldest bishop present, with a view to restoring order and discipline in the church.
-The canons which were adopted reflect with considerable fullness the internal life and external relations of the Spanish Church of the 4th century.
-The reputation of this council drew to its canons further canons that came to be associated with the Synod of Elvira.
+The canons that were adopted reflect with considerable fullness the internal life and external relations of the Spanish Church of the 4th century.
+The reputation of the council drew to its canons further canons that came to be associated with the Synod of Elvira.

-Victor De Clercq notes "that except for Hosius of Córdoba, we know practically nothing about these men, nor do we know with certainty when and why the council was held, and that the church of Spain is one of the least known in pre-constantinian [sic] times".
+Victor De Clercq notes "that except for Hosius of Córdoba, we know practically nothing about these men, nor do we know with certainty when and why the council was held, and that the church of Spain is one of the least known in pre-constantinian [sic] times."